ShiJbey/neighborly/README.md

 Example simulations can be found in the `samples` directory.
 These demonstrate how to create simulations and collect and visualize data.
 We provide command line scripts and interactive IPython notebooks.

-First, follow the [Installing for Local Development](#installing-for-local-development) instructions provided above.Then the commands below will get you started with running the sample simulations.
+First, follow the [Installing for Local Development](#installing-for-local-development) instructions provided above.
+Then the commands below will get you started with running the sample simulations.

 ```bash
 # Step 1: Install neighborly locally and all the dependencies needed to run the sample content.